- Where does lithium come from? Where is lithium found in North Carolina?

 - Will there be hazardous materials left over from the mining process?

-No. The only residue of lithium mining is the tailings, which are naturally occurring and harmless.
-We have completed a number of lab studies demonstrating the non-hazardous nature of our overburden and tailings.
+No. The only residue of lithium mining is the tailings, which are naturally occurring.
+We have completed a number of lab studies demonstrating that our overburden and dry tailings are non-hazardous.

 - Is your process anything like fracking?

 No. It is nothing like that.
-Fracking—more accurately called hydraulic fracturing—involves using water and chemicals to fracture mineral deposits underground.
+Fracking, or hydraulic fracturing, involves using water and chemicals to fracture mineral, oil and gas deposits underground.
 Our process is hard-rock surface mining.

 - Will you have anything like an impoundment, tailings pond or lagoon, or tailings dam?